Stevr0/Hunters-And-Collectors/Docs/GDD.md

 # 1. HIGH CONCEPT

-Hunters and Collectors is a multiplayer, skill-driven exploration and economy game where every player owns and develops their own shard.
+Hunters and Collectors is a multiplayer, skill-driven exploration and economy game where each player develops their own shard through gathering, crafting, building, ecological mastery, and trade.

-Players begin naked on an empty plot of land.
-Through gathering, crafting, building, trading, and specialization, they construct a house that becomes a shop, museum, workshop, and prestige showcase.

-All systems are governed by skills.
-There are no character levels.
-There are no hard gates.
-Progression emerges through use.

-Core Fantasy:
-- Explore your world
-- Discover and collect rare items
-- Build your home
-- Attract a vendor
-- Run a shop
-- Become a specialist
-- Build prestige through display and trade
+The game is not combat-centric.
+Danger exists, but it is environmental.
+Creatures are not killed — they are managed, harvested responsibly, or worked around.

+Progression is determined entirely by skill capability.

 ---

 # 2. CORE DESIGN PILLARS

 1. Everything Requires a Skill
+2. Skill Determines Access
+3. Ecology Over Combat
-2. Physical World Over UI Abstractions
+4. Physical World Over UI Abstraction
-3. Player-Driven Economy
-4. Deterministic, Server-Authoritative Systems
 5. Exploration Feeds Economy
+6. Deterministic, Server-Authoritative Systems

 ---

 # 3. WORLD STRUCTURE

-Each Player Owns a Shard.
+Each player owns a shard.

-Shard Structure (Initial):
+Initial shard scenes:
 - SCN_Village (Safe zone, building allowed)
-- SCN_Wildlands (Resource gathering, hunting, rare finds)
+- SCN_Wildlands (Exploration, renewable creatures, reactive hazards)
+- SCN_Cave (Layered territorial guardians and high-tier materials)

 Players may visit other shards.
-Production occurs locally.
-Items must be physically transported between shards.
+Items must be physically transported.
+There is no global auction house.

 ---

-# 4. STARTING EXPERIENCE
+# 4. PLAYER START & EARLY LOOP

 Players spawn:
 - Naked
 - No tools
 - Empty land plot
-- No vendor
+- No vendor present

 Early Gameplay Loop:
-1. Gather primitive resources (wood scraps, stones, fiber, berries)
+1. Gather Tier 1 resources
-2. Craft primitive tools (stone hatchet, knife, hammer)
+2. Craft primitive tools
-3. Build basic shelter
+3. Build enclosed shelter
 4. Attract vendor NPC
-5. Begin trading
+5. Begin trade and specialization

+If this loop works, the foundation of the game is validated.

 ---

-# 5. SHELTER REQUIREMENT (VENDOR ATTRACTION SYSTEM)

-Vendor does not spawn by default.

-Basic Shelter Requirements:
-- Enclosed space
-- Door
-- Light source
-- Storage container

-Once conditions met:
-- Vendor arrival event triggers after delay

-Vendor NPC becomes permanent shard resident.

----

-# 6. SKILL SYSTEM (FOUNDATION)
+# 5. SKILL SYSTEM (FOUNDATION)

-No Levels.
-No XP Bars.
-Use-Based Growth.
+No levels.
+No XP bars.
+Use-based growth.

 Every meaningful action performs a skill check.
-Skill improves on successful use.
+Skills improve through successful use.

-Skill Categories (Initial):
+## 5.1 Skill Categories

 Gathering:
 - Foraging